felipelobatodasilva/AWS-EMR-Sqoop-RDS/README.md

 Hence, you may need to launch an EC2 instance and for that, follow this step-by-step guide and you'll get your EC2 ready to be used as fast as possible.

+As soon as you've finished the EC2 launch process, you may connect